 This depiction of the Thane of Glamis’ tragic thirst for power holds our natures up to the mirror created by live theatre and explores what makes us human.
 Staging on an atomic clock lends to the urgency of this dramatic production.
 The Shakesperience Approach engages the actor and audience to explore Shakespeare’s plays as a catalyst.
 In Macbeth we explore freedom of choice, ambition and greed, self-control, and allophilia - a positive attitude in regard to all groups of people.

 Shakespeare’s tale of political intrigue and betrayal is brought to life in this adaptation by Emily Mattina.
 Set on a giant set of balance scales, this production uses mirror and shadow concepts help tell the story of the balance of power in the capital of the Italian Empire, and “the noblest Roman of them all.”

 Imprisoned inside a camera obscura, and dappled with various optical illusions, Hamlet’s world is turned upside down by his mother’s marriage to his uncle following the murder of his father.
 Hamlet’s unearthly sense of poetry, imagination past compare, deliciously acerbic sense of wit and word play, intrinsic knowledge and delight in the existence of the universe, and deep melancholy make this production a feast for the senses.
 Director Emily Mattina employs Plato's various states of being as the sound design broadcasts camera sounds and Bach cello concertos.

 We've set this magical and imaginative journey into the world of Narnia inside a snow globe for this production.
 Claude-Monet-inspired seasons change through the show, which is packed with exciting action and wonderful dialog.
-This adaptation of this C.S.
+This adaptation of the C.S.
 Lewis classic entertains as it educates to encourage reading, imagination, critical thinking, and character development.
 Interactive preshow and talkback sessions with the audience emphasize the importance of honesty, integrity, and treating others as you, yourself, would like to be treated.